mjbooth/review-runner-tracking-server/README.md

 This tracking server provides public URL access at `track.domain.com/uuid123` to handle customer review link clicks, record analytics, and redirect users to review platforms - all without requiring authentication.

+Designed as a lightweight microservice to bypass Clerk middleware restrictions in the main Next.js application.

 ## ✨ Features

 - **Public Access** - No authentication required, bypasses Clerk middleware